 A quick Google search will give you plenty of natural cat repellents, but one, in particular, is often mentioned: cinnamon.
 I’ve seen multiple websites state that cinnamon is a safe and cheap natural cat repellent.
 But does it actually work?
 Will cinnamon keep unwanted feline visitors away?
 And is it safe?

 It does work, but…

-Unlike humans, cats experience an enormous part of the world through smell (which may explain why they go about the daily task of sticking their nose into everyone’s stuff).
-Jokes aside, they do need their nose for tons of things.
-To recognize other animals, for instance, but also to figure out where their territory is, and to sniff out potentially dangerous objects and substances.
+Unlike humans, cats sense a large part of their world through smell (which perhaps explains why they go about sticking their nose into everyone’s stuff!).
+Cats use their highly developed sensory organ to recognize other animals, but also to figure out where their territory is and to sniff out potentially dangerous objects and substances.
 Pretty important!

 If you’ve ever sniffed a stick of cinnamon, you probably know how potent the smell is.
 This is the main reason why cats are not particularly drawn to cinnamon sticks; the scent of cinnamon is simply extremely overpowering to such a sensitive nose.

 Knowing this, you might be tempted to use cinnamon to keep cats away from certain areas.
-But as we will see in the next paragraph, this is not a very animal-friendly solution.
+But as we will see next, this is not a very animal-friendly solution.

 Can cats eat cinnamon?

 While cinnamon is not officially a toxic substance to cats, it can still have pretty harmful side effects when consumed in larger doses.
 Upon ingestion, strong spices can cause a lot of irritation to the bowels.
 Making matters worse, it can even trigger allergies just from skin contact, particularly in extra-sensitive cats.

 I think it’s therefore safe to say that placing sticks of cinnamon around your garden is not a very humane approach.
 You may even upset the neighbor when they find their cat in pain!
 Luckily, there are better repellents available.